-HBFI is cognisant of Government policy relating to housing, in particular the National Planning Framework and Project Ireland 2040.
+HBFI is cognisant of Government policy relating to housing, in particular the Housing for All strategy published in September 2021.
 HBFI meets with the Department of Finance on a regular basis and also, given the synergies in mandate, with the Department of Housing.
 In addition, HBFI has established a specific email address for members of the Oireachtas to submit any queries that may arise.

-During 2020, HBFI had a dual focus of ensuring that all activities were aligned with Government policy and that HBFI funding was reaching the residential development market, especially taking account of the impact of COVID-19 on the sector.
+During 2021, HBFI maintained its focus on ensuring that all activities were aligned with Government policy as well as ensuring that HBFI funding was reaching the residential development market, especially taking account of the impact of COVID-19 on the sector.
 These policy considerations were captured through:

-- Increasing the availability of development funding for the delivery of new homes; - The introduction of new products and a broadening of the customer base; and - Regular engagement and collaboration with government agencies, departments and construction industry representatives.
+- Increasing the availability of development funding for the delivery of new homes; - The introduction of a new product and a broadening of the customer base; and - Regular engagement and collaboration with government agencies, departments and construction industry representatives.

-Our Climate Change Priority
+Our ESG Priority